 Applies to: SQL Server (all supported versions) Azure Synapse Analytics Parallel Data Warehouse

-To call this from Azure Synapse Analytics or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_memory_cache_clock_hands.
+NOTE To call this from Azure Synapse Analytics or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_child_instances.
 This syntax is not supported by serverless SQL pool in Azure Synapse Analytics.

 |pdw_node_id||int||Applies to: Azure Synapse Analytics, Parallel Data Warehouse

 The identifier for the node that this distribution is on.

 Requires VIEW SERVER STATE permission on the server.

 For more information about dynamic management view, see Dynamic Management Views and Functions (Transact-SQL) in SQL Server Books Online.